FriendsOfSulu/maker-bundle/README.md

 # Sulu Maker Bundle

-This package adds makers for Sulu Configurations (eg. list or form XML) but can also generate Controller and Admin PHP classes.
+This package adds code generators for Sulu configurations and other features of Sulu to get you started quicker.

 ## How to install
 Installing it with composer is very easy: